Jeremy explores many topics as he juggles his passion for writing with his career as a chemical analyst and campus manager.

 But gripes aside, Facebook connects people with long-lost friends, allowing us to keep up with each other's lives even when we don't have the time to hang out anymore.
 Nonetheless, for every person reconnecting, there's someone following the latest insane fad.
 Here's a history for six of Facebook's most (in)famous trends!

 A website that's actually been around for awhile, Sarahah took awhile to explode in popularity, but when it did, it did.
 The site allows users to create an account, share their link, and receive anonymous feedback of what people really think about them.
 This works well for businesses, too.
 Maybe your friend doesn't shower enough, or always talks about her exes; here's a discreet way to let her know.
 Just be aware you'll likely receive some crude, nonsensical, and downright unkind messages in addition to the support and constructive criticism.

 Did It Last?

-Time will tell.
-Like the Pokemon Go craze, I suspect this app will gather many users for a month or so, then rapidly dwindle.
+Not really.
+Like the Pokemon Go craze, the app gathered many users for a month or two, then rapidly dwindled.

 George Bush Ice Bucket Challenge

 Back in 2014, Facebook exploded with videos "of ice bucket challenges" wherein people would pour freezing water over their head to raise awareness of the ALS disease.
 Many would ask various friends to also perform the challenge within 24 hours; failure meant donating to a charity.
 Some criticize the fad as more of a social game than an actual awareness measure; others cite the increased donations to ALS organizations as a sign of success.